 During the 1878-1879 winter season, the Rodmans were living elsewhere and 174 Beacon was the home of retired merchant William Gardiner Prescott and his wife, Josephine Augusta (Peabody) Prescott.
 The Prescotts also maintained a home in Pepperell, Massachusetts.
 They had lived at 188 Beacon in 1878.
 By 1880, they had moved to 286 Beacon, and the Rodmans were living at 174 Beacon again.

 During the 1884-1885 winter season, the Rodmans were again living elsewhere and 174 Beacon was the home of jeweller and bank president Abraham Orlando Bigelow and his wife Olivia A. (Dodd) Bigelow.
 Their primary residence was in Jamaica Plain.
+They had moved to 318 Beacon by the next season.

 By the 1885-1886 season, the Rodmans again were living at 174 Beacon.
 Emma (Motley) Rodman died in October of 1889.
 Samuel Rodman continued to live at 174 Beacon with their unmarried daughter, Emma.